-Apart from the normal credit follow-up and management in the bank's central credit department, where there are ongoing reviews and following up on all major engagements, the bank made an extraordinary review in 2009 of all engagements related to agriculture.
-The bank takes a cautious attitude in the assessment of the agricultural engagements and has made the requisite write-downs on the basis of this attitude.
+Apart from the normal credit follow-up and management in the bank's central credit department, where there are ongoing reviews and following up on all major engagements, the bank made an extraordinary review in 2010 of all engagements related to agriculture.
+This involved a reassessment of all collateral and the values of the assets have generally been reduced.
+This cautious approach has implied additional write downs on the agriculture exposure.

-The bank's central credit department has also made an extraordinary review of the bank's engagements with small and medium-sized enterprises.
-This review has not led to material changes in the need for write-downs.
+The bank's central credit department has also made an analysis of the bank's engagements with private retail customers and the exposure to increasing interest rates.
+The bank generally finds this segment financially resistant to increasing interest rates.